 Welcome To Open Hand Bootcamp

-— Elstrog Vorman, Master of First Year Recruits, on the first day of basic training.
+I had the pleasure of reporting on the first day of basic training for the Open Hand organization.
+I decided that the best way to inform the readers of what Open Hand is all about is to transcribe the speech below from none other than Elstrog Vorman, Master of First Year Recruits.
 She gives this speech verbatim every year, with identical pace and inflection.
-Vorman is a tall, lithe, but muscular ishiri with blood-red streaks of ruby running along her whole body like hundreds of old battle scars.
+Vorman is a tall, lithe, but muscular ishiri (I’m proud to say — one of my own kind!) with blood-red streaks of ruby running along her whole body like hundreds of old battle scars.
 Though she is not a Channel, she is respected by comrades and feared by foes for her skill in battle and her unwavering commitment to her missions.

 Salutations, recruits!
 Welcome to the first day of the rest of your lives.
 Up to this day you may have thought your life had meaning, purpose, or direction.
 Or perhaps you have wandered through life aimlessly only to find yourself here.
 However you got here, whatever convictions you entered with, they are all insignificant.
 From this point forward you pledge your life to a greater purpose.

 When it comes down to it the Open Hand are protectors.
 We are renowned for our unyielding commitment to our clients who pay a hefty fee to get the best.
 We are bodyguards for royalty, we are escorts for priceless treasures, we are guides on dangerous expeditions, we are the impenetrable wall around the village against which hordes of Scarecrows shatter, and we are the last one standing when the enemy finally overwhelms the keep, giving our clients enough time to escape.